Florissantia (plant): Distribution

-History & classification
+History and classification

 Fossils now placed in Florissantia were first reported by Leo Lesquereux (1883) from the Florissant Formation and described as the morning glory family species Porana speirii.
 Additional fossils were described by Knowlton (1916) as another species, Porana similis as well as a third species, which he placed into the new genus Florissantia as Florissantia physalis.

 Calyxes of F. quilchenensis were first reported by Berry (1929), who identified them as the Miocene Hydrangea species Hydrangea bendirei.
 The Republic fossils were later included by Brown (1935) in Porana speiri.
 Mathewes and Brooke (1971) described a solitary flower as the new species Holmskioldia quilchenensis from a fossil found at the Quilchena site in British Columbia, which Manchester (1992) redescribed based on a larger selection of specimens from Republic, and moved the species into Florissantia.

 The first instance of F. ashwillii was published by Chaney and Sanborn (1933) who included the flowers as in their species Viburnum palmatum.
 Manchester (1992) described the Florissantia species based on a series of 45 fossils found in north central Oregon and noted that the 1933 flower was not related to the leaf holotype fossil of V. palmatum.
 The F. ashwillii holotype specimen, UF 11740, was a part of the University of Florida collections at the time of description, with additional fossils examined from the University of California Museum of Paleontology collections.
 Manchester chose the specific epithet ashwillii as a patronym honoring Melvin S. Ashwill who collected many of the specimens examined.